cozy/cozy-docs/src/documents/en/mobile/import-google.html.md

 Import starts...

 Once finished, you can access to your data in Cozy.
-Enjoy !
+Enjoy!